lukesmurray/markdown-anki-decks/README.md

 ## Questions

 All questions in a single deck must be unique.
-Two questions in the same deeck which are identical will have the same id and will lead to a collision.
+Two questions in the same deck which are identical will have the same id and will lead to a collision.

 ## Design

 The markdown files are parsed with [commonmark](https://pypi.org/project/commonmark/).
 The resulting html is then parsed with [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
 Finally the cards are created with [genanki](https://github.com/kerrickstaley/genanki).
 The cli is implemented using [typer](https://github.com/tiangolo/typer) and the program is packaged using [poetry](https://github.com/python-poetry/poetry).

 ## Contributing